Sian Prior is a journalist, essayist and memoirist.

 Sian Prior is a singer and clarinettist who performs in festivals, churches, bars and recording studios.

-In 2013/2014 Sian was the convenor of the Green Room Awards Association’s Opera Panel.
+Sian is a past convenor of the Green Room Awards Association’s Opera Panel.

 RECORDINGS AND VIDEOS: